Best Blu-ray Copy Software

 Can HandBrake copy Blu-ray discs?

-HandBrake is not designed to copy Blu-ray discs in the traditional sense of creating direct 1:1 copies.
-It functions primarily as a transcoder, meaning its key role is to convert video files into different formats like MP4 and MKV.
-To use HandBrake effectively for Blu-ray content, the disc must first be decrypted and the titles made accessible, as HandBrake does not support built-in decryption of protected content.
-For more detailed workflows and potential caveats, take a look at our guide on how to Rip Blu-ray with HandBrake .
+HandBrake isn't intended for making direct 1:1 copies of Blu-ray discs.
+It acts as a transcoder, mainly converting videos to formats like MP4 and MKV.
+To use HandBrake with Blu-ray content, you'll first need to decrypt the disc and ensure the titles are accessible, as HandBrake doesn't have built-in support for decrypting protected content.
+For more detailed workflows and potential caveats, take a look at our guide on how to Rip Blu-ray with HandBrake.

 Conclusion